e-mo/fnv32_hashtable/README.md

 }
 ```

-I built this hashtable implementation to hold an unknown number of unix domain socket file descriptors
+I built this hashtable implementation to hold an unknown number of unix domain sockets
-in a central message broker for a MUD I'm working on.
+in a central message broker for a MUD server I'm working on.
-Feel free to use it for whatever.
-Also feel free to critique.
-I like to learn things.